From a Toxin to a Medicine – The Amazing Story of Botox

 - Generally speaking, 20 units of Botox or Xeomin provide potency similar to 50 units of Dysport.
 This is because these medications have been formulated by their manufacturer to have different concentrations when reconstituted for injection.
 However, the cost per unit of each medication is also proportional to the potency, and hence the total regular cost of treatment with either Botox, Dysport or Xeomin for any given area or condition should be very close.

 - Upon injection, the local diffusion and spread of medication into adjacent tissues are usually in this order: Xeomin > Dysport > Botox.
 This can be a potential positive or negative depending on the condition that is being treated: For issues such as crow’s feet or injections around eyes where a multitude of muscles are present and function, a more focused and localized-acting agent is often desired to avoid affecting other muscles nearby, and this can be best achieved with Botox.
 In other areas where larger muscles are acting, more spreading of the medication may actually help with more uniform results, and in these cases, Dysport or Xeomin may have the edge.
-The issue of different diffusion is important when “converting” between Botox, Xeomin, and Dysport units, as doses which are expected to have similar potency may still behave differently due to their different spread into the tissues.
+The issue of different diffusion is important when “converting” between Botox, Xeomin, and Dysport units, as doses that are expected to have similar potency may still behave differently due to their different spread into the tissues.
 In all cases, your physician can make recommendations upon careful examination of your face and conditions that are being addressed.